-In extreme cases, the withdrawal symptoms can also lead to coma or death.
-It’s no laughing matter.
-Delirium tremens is particularly deadly.
+Delirium tremens are particularly dangerous.
 It happens in 5% of all withdrawal cases.
 Those who don’t receive treatment for these withdrawal symptoms may die.
 It’s important to note that the severity of the withdrawal symptoms will differ from one woman to another.
 It all depends on the length of the alcohol abuse, the amount that was consumed, and other factors.

-The intensity of the withdrawal symptoms is the main reason many recovering alcoholics relapse.
-In fact, relapse is surprisingly common among recovering addicts.
-Most people will need to go through several relapses before they are able to shake off an alcohol addiction for good.
+The intensity of the withdrawal symptoms is the main reason many in early recovery relapse.
+In fact, relapse is surprisingly common.
+Some people will need to go through several relapses before they are able to shake off an alcohol addiction for good.
 To ease withdrawal symptoms, patients go through alcohol detox.
 In general, the detox process lasts about seven days.
 The physical symptoms will usually subside by then.
 It’s the psychological symptoms that take the longest to disappear.
 These symptoms can emerge from nowhere up to several years after someone stops drinking.

 13. Drinking Alcohol in the Morning